grammyjs/website/site/docs/hosting/cyclic.md

 > Remember that you should not call `bot.start()` in your code when using webhooks.

-Create a file named `app.ts`, or actually any name you like (but you should be remembering and using this as the main file to deploy), with the following content:
+Create a file named `app.ts` in the src directory, or actually any name you like (but you should be remembering and using this as the main file to deploy), with the following content:

 ```ts{10} [Node.js]
 import express from 'express';